GfSE/SAF-Specification/stereotypes.md

 ## SAF_SystemUseCase
 ### Documentation

-The intended use (and also misuse in so called "black use cases") of the system is captured in free text; story telling at a coarse level of detail which is understandable to Customer(s) (non engineering stakeholders in general).
+The intended use (and also misuse in so called "black use cases") of the system is captured in free text; story telling at a coarse level of detail which is understandable to Customers (non engineering stakeholders in general).
 The main system interaction partners participating in this story are identified. realizes concept SUChasPostconditionSSE

 Specifies the fact that a System Story has states as Postconditions.